taikedz/easy-lxc/notes/container_exposure.md

 # Exposing Containers

+NOTE - these steps are notes only, as implementation research; and are unrefined.
+Search the wider Internet for a real solution.

 It's a fairly simple task, albeit a bit unwieldy.

 You need to add a rule to your iptables chain for forwarding.
 The raw way to do it would be: